Last Friday I have received a smartwatch and smart bracelet.

 It highly resembles Xiaomi Band 2, except for the button on the bottom.

 The first thing that I noticed was the fact that the bracelet can turn on on its own when you put your hand up.
 This can be turned off, if needed, but I can’t see why you would because of how convenient that is.
 It weighs 7 grams, which is a quarter of an ounce.
-It may seem a lot to some people, but in terms of a smart bracelet it really isn’t.
+In terms of a smart bracelet and for what you get with it, it really isn’t much.

 The bracelet shows time, can track the distance walked, the length of your relocation, as well as your heartbeat and blood oxygen, and your blood pressure.
 All of that can be tracked via the app.
 You can also set the goal for the steps taken, and the app will evaluate your performance at the end of the day with an encouraging message.